Sousa10/customers-api/README.md

 Create a customer
 http://localhost:5000/api/customer whith POST method and passing a customer object to the body

-Update and delete customer
+Update customer
+http://localhost:5000/api/customer/id using PATCH method, passing id as a paramater and sending the the data to update to the body

+Delete customer
-http://localhost:5000/api/customer/id using DELETE method and passing integer as the id
+http://localhost:5000/api/customer/id using DELETE method and passing id as a paramater